zhulik/pal/README.md

 ### Using Hooks

-Even though pal supports hooks, using lifecycle management methods is recommended in the first place as they keep lifecycle mangement code closer to the resources they manage.
+Even though pal supports hooks, using lifecycle management methods is recommended in the first place as they keep lifecycle mangement code closer to the resources it manages.

 Hooks can be used with any service type and provide a flexible way to add lifecycle behavior: